tzinho/easyapplyr-template-render/README.md

 // A4 aspect ratio is 1:1.4142 (width:height)
 // const paperWidth = 215.16; // px
 // const paperHeight = Math.min(290, paperWidth \* 1.4142); // Maintain A4 ratio but cap at container height

+# BUGS

+When move the items need to update the previous values and the touched fields and the dirty fields